HoangATran/AdaDGS/README.md

-# Directional Gaussian smoothing method
+## Directional Gaussian smoothing method
-## This is a smaller heading
+This repository contains Python code for testing Directional Gaussian smoothing method on the benchmark functions.
+This method was first introduced in the paer *A Novel Evolution Strategy with Directional Gaussian Smoothing for Blackbox Optimization* by Jiaxin Zhang, Hoang Tran, Dan Lu and Guannan Zhang.

 And as **imagination** bodies forth,
 The forms of things *unknown*, the poetâ€TMs pen, Turns them to shapes and gives to airy nothing,